Opatovec: Transport

 Two first class roads passes through the municipality: the I/35 road (part of the European route E442, which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region, and the I/43 road from Svitavy to the Czech-Polish border.

 Opatovec is located on the railway line heading from Česká Třebová to Svitavy and Letovice.

 Sights

 The main landmark of Opatovec is the Chapel of Saint Wenceslaus.
 It was built in the Baroque style in 1850.
-In Košíře, there is the Church of the Nativity of the Virgin Mary from 1793.
+In the area of Košíře is the Church of the Nativity of the Virgin Mary from 1793.